-- 1. Tap the Applications icon 1.
+- 1. Tap the Applications icon 3.

 - 2. Tap the HotSync icon 5.

 - 3. Tap Modem.

-Note:
+- 4. Tap the pick list below the icon and select a modem configuration.

-If you need to create a new modem configuration, tap the Menu icon and then select Options and Connection Setup.
-See "Connection preferences" in Chapter 6 for more information.
-After you create the configuration, a pick list appears below the HotSync icon.
-Tap the pick list to select your new configuration.
+Note: If you need to create a configuration, tap the Menu icon and then select Options and Connection Setup.
+See "Connection preferences" in Chapter 7 for more information.

-4. Tap the Enter phone # field.
+5. Tap the Enter phone # field.

-- 5. Enter the telephone number to access the modem connected to your computer. - 6.
-If needed, enter a dial prefix (such as "9") to access an outside line, and then tap the Dial Prefix check box. - Tip: You can enter a comma in the field to introduce a "pause" in the dialing sequence.
-Each comma equals a two second pause. - 7.
-If the phone line you're using with your handheld has Call Waiting, select the Disable call waiting check box to avoid an interruption during the modem HotSync operation. - 8.
-If you want to use a calling card to place the call, select the check box and enter the calling card number. - 9.
+- 6. Enter the telephone number to access the modem connected to your computer. - 7.
+If needed, enter a dial prefix (such as "9") to access an outside line, and then tap the Dial Prefix check box.

+- Tip: You can enter a comma in the field to introduce a "pause" in the dialing sequence.
+Each comma equals a two second pause. - 8.
+If the phone line you're using for the handheld has Call Waiting, select the Disable call waiting check box to avoid an interruption during the modem HotSync operation. - 9.
+If you want to use a calling card to place the call, select the check box and enter the calling card number. - 10.
 Tap OK.